Stantonbury School

 Stantonbury School (formerly known as Stantonbury Campus and Stantonbury International School) is a coeducational secondary school located in north Milton Keynes, England, established in 1974.
 It is the second largest secondary comprehensive school in the United Kingdom with more than 1,600 school students aged 11–18 (Years 7-13 / US Grades 6-12), As of January 2020.
-It is built as part of a community site, including shared facilities including 'Stantonbury Sports & Leisure Centre', 'Stantonbury Theatre', a health centre and a church.
+It is built as part of a community site, including shared facilities including 'Stantonbury Leisure Centre', 'Stantonbury Theatre', a health centre and a church.